 The National Library, Singapore (NLS)'s statutory mandate since 1958 has been to collect, organise, preserve and make accessible the nation's published legacy.
 NLS also seeks to promote and inculcate knowledge of the island's history and multicultural heritage, by collecting early documentation and unique material.
 These include hand-written manuscripts, maps, letters and diaries, which tell of life in Singapore and the region before its independence.

-Our collection of cultural and heritage resources are housed at levels 10 – 13 of the 16-storey National Library building at 100 Victoria Street.
-The library’s Singapore and Southeast Asian Collections consist of over 500,000 items, with collections dating as far back as the 18th century, such as the:
+Our collection of cultural and heritage resources is housed at levels 10 – 13 of the 16-storey National Library building at 100 Victoria Street.
+The library's Singapore and Southeast Asian Collections consist of over 400,000 items, with collections dating as far back as the 18th century, such as the:

 - Raffles Library Collection